afni/apaper_DAG1/README.md

-Simulation scripts for DAG1 manuscript
+Simulation code in R for DAG1 manuscript